2019-2020 College Catalog [ARCHIVED CATALOG]

 Students in this program have a wide choice on the baccalaureate level in the typical liberal arts and science majors.
 The program has had an excellent transfer reputation with four-year private and public institutions across the country.
 Transfer agreements and majors are updated regularly to meet student needs.

 The Liberal Arts and Science - Humanities and Social Science Honors Track is designed to prepare academically advanced students for transfer to high-quality baccalaureate programs through focused interdisciplinary coursework linked to a variety of extracurricular activities.
+Applications are not currently being accepted for the Honors Track.

 The Board of Trustees of the State University of New York has established a policy which guarantees admission to an upper division program in the State University to all community college graduates receiving Associate in Arts degrees.
 Admission to the upper division program is based on the student meeting the entrance requirements of the chosen program.